Summit, New Jersey Weather

 - What is the rainy season in Summit?

-- June is the wettest month with about 4.9 inches of rain on average; the city receives roughly 50 inches annually.
+- December is the wettest month in Summit, about 4.3 inches on average; the year totals roughly 45 inches.

 - What is the warmest month in Summit?